I’m currently employed onshore full-time in Queensland

-- commit to living and working in Queensland for two years.
+- commit to living and working in Queensland for 2 years from visa grant.

-Step 1: Review your eligibility criteria, visa conditions and document checklist on the DIBP website and the BSMQ website.
-Ensure you meet both DIBP criteria and BSMQ criteria, and have all your documentation (including proof of registration if required for your particular occupation) ready before you apply.
+Step 1: Review your eligibility criteria, visa conditions and document checklist on the DHA website and the BSMQ website.
+Ensure you meet both the DHA criteria and BSMQ criteria, and have all your documentation (including proof of registration if required for your particular occupation) ready before you apply.

 Step 2: For Queensland State nomination, submit an EOI with SkillSelect.
 Please ensure all information, such as work experience, is included in your EOI.
 Preference will be given to applicants who select “Queensland” as their nominating state of choice over applicants who select ‘ANY’ state.

 Step 3: BSMQ assesses all EOIs that meet the HA and BSMQ criteria.
 If you are successful, will receive an email invitation to lodge an application and be requested to provide the BSMQ required documents.
 Documents are to be uploaded electronically, through the Document Portal link provided in your invitation email.
 We no longer accept attachments sent to us by email.